Smooth rigidity for higher dimensional contact Anosov flows: Preliminaries

 \subsection{Basic facts about contact Anosov flows}

-Recall that we denote by $W^{s}$, $W^{u}$, $W^{0s}$ and $W^{0u}$ the stable, unstable, weak stable and weak unstable foliations of and Anosov flow.
-When needed we will also use subscript $i$ to indicate dependence on the flow $\phi_i^t$, $i=1,2$.
+Recall that we denote by $W^{s}$, $W^{u}$, $W^{0s}$ and $W^{0u}$ the stable, unstable, weak stable and weak unstable foliations of an Anosov flow.
+When needed, we will also use a subscript $i$ to indicate dependence on the flow $\phi_i^t$, $i=1,2$.